djgroen/flee/doc/FleeCSVTutorial.md

   </tr>
 </table>

-CampZ.csv has the highest number of refugees (12405) on 2015-06-02, so we set that as the camp capacity in location.csv for Camp Z.
+CampZ.csv has the highest number of refugees (12405) on 2015-06-02, so we set that as the camp capacity in locations.csv for Camp Z.

 It is also important to highlight that refugee registrations for camps have corrections to overcome inaccurate registrations.
 To consider this factor in simulation, identify level 1 registration that is decline in refugee numbers.
 In the case of this example, there is drop from 11359 to 8129 and thus take into account new registration date – 2015-09-30. **Please note that corrections for Level 1 registrations are not done automatically in the CSV-based simulations, but are present in the hard-coded scripts**.

 * Identify locations
 Identified conflict zones and camps provide origin and destination locations to determine the main routes through which refugees flee.
-Use [http://www.bing.com/maps](http://www.bing.com/maps) (or other mapping services) to connect conflict zones and camps and add additional locations as town to **location.csv** as illustrated below:
+Use [http://www.bing.com/maps](http://www.bing.com/maps) (or other mapping services) to connect conflict zones and camps and add additional locations as town to **locations.csv** as illustrated below:

-**location.csv**
+**locations.csv**
 <table>
   <tr>
     <td>name</td>